Orgasm alone, but not with partner

 Lastly, you may be on the right track by guessing that your difficulty orgasming during intercourse is partly psychological.
 Like love, orgasms often arrive when you least expect it.
 Rather than trying to "focus" on reaching the "real thing," perhaps you could try concentrating on every pleasurable sensation during sex, no matter how small or fleeting.
 Just letting go is easier said than done, but you may find yourself pleasantly surprised if the end goal of having sex is just to have a good time, not always a race to the finish.

 To delve further into the female orgasm, try reading Our Bodies, Ourselves; Our Sexuality; or the Good Vibes Guide to Sex.
+Also, check out Debby Herbinick's book Because It Feels Good.
 Although women always seem to orgasm onscreen, ecstasy is not automatic.
 Sex is a learned art, so have fun practicing!